-Moreover, the same factors which make transfer of this case inappropriate should also apply to any case which has been pending in the courts for an extended period or in which there has been an adjudication of any major issue pertaining to the merits of the case.
-Consequently, plaintiffs submit that the Court, in performing its duty to formulate criteria by which to evaluate "manifest injustice," should adopt the following general standards:

-- (1) In the absence of a showing of exceptional circumstances, transfer of any case filed prior to January 20, 1983, or in which there has been an adjudication as to any major issue pertaining to the merits would result in "manifest injustice." - (2) All other pre-May 1985 cases should be evaluated on a case-by-case basis, in light of the six criteria set forth above.
+For all the foregoing reasons, amicus curiae, the Public Adovcate, urges the Court to deny the motions to transfer pending cases to the Affordable extended period or in which there has been an adjudication of any major issue pertaining to the merits of the case.
+Consequently, amicus curiae submits that the Court, in performing its duty to formulate criteria by which to evaluate "manifest injustice," should adopt the following general standards: (1) In the absence of a showing of exceptional circumstances, transfer of any case filed prior to January 20, 1983, or in which there has been an adjudication as to any major issue pertaining to the merits would result in "manifest injustice."
+(2) All other pre-May 1985 cases should be evaluated on a case-by-case basis, in light of the six criteria set forth